 – land of laughter with “pasta” commonly used at the pool playground

 We went further.
 After a while, in the distance, the Giant Lion slide appeared.
-It was the largest inflatable in Poland – 28 meter high slide nominated to make entry to Guinness Book of Records.
+It was the largest inflatable in Poland – 28 meter high slide nominated for entry into the Guinness Book of Records.
 The children were overjoyed!

-Here a small note from the service park: younger kids could use only small parts of inflatable – steeper slide was dedicated to older children.
-Inflatable is also accessible by adults.
+Here a small note from the park service: younger kids could use only small parts of the inflatable – the steeper slide was dedicated to older children.
+The inflatable is also accessible to adults.
 We just needed to take off our shoes to get on.
-From the top of Giant Lion there was a great view of the surrounding area.
+From the top of the Giant Lion there was a great view of the surrounding area.
 We could select one of two slides.
-A large dose of excitement for kids (and parents as well).
+A large dose of excitement for the kids (and parents as well).
 Next to the slide we had a restaurant and ice cream parlor, benches and tables with umbrellas.
-Here parents could take a rest when they didn’t have more energy to play.
+Here parents could take a rest when they didn’t have any more energy to play.

-It was hard to take kids away to next attraction, we promised to come back here again when we went back to the car.
+It was hard to take the kids away to the next attraction, we promised to come back here again when we went back to the car.

-Nearby is another set of attractions, this time King Arthur’s manor – Camelot.
+Nearby was another set of attractions, this time King Arthur’s manor – Camelot.
 Here kids could pull the sword from the rock and make some tiny fight.
-Knight’s clothing was also available to wear, however it was very warm in a knight’s helmet.
+Knight’s clothing was also available to wear; however, it was very warm in a knight’s helmet.
 We made some knight fight there.

-Next, there was playground with few small inflatables, balls pool and trampoline.
+Next, there was a playground with a few small inflatables, a ball pool and a trampoline.
 We decided to play here at the return.
-By now there was maze that we wanted to visit first.
+By now there was a maze that we wanted to visit first.
 It was very easy to get through this labyrinth because the main route was heavily trodden.
 Idea was cool, unfortunately the walk-through took less than 3 minutes.

-When we were at the exit of the maze there was a ring where we could take a ride on a pony.
+When we were at the exit of the maze there was a ring where we could take a pony ride.
 The girls had to do that.

-Next point was cruise by small ferry (water tram) that took us for a while along the artificial channel.
+The next point was a cruise by small ferry (water tram) that took us for a while along the artificial channel.
 During the cruise we could see Stonehenge replica and Moai Island monuments.
 It was nice to have such break in walking.
 Our legs could rest for a while.

-When cruise has ended we went to the Monster Island.
-It was best attraction in theme park.
-It is rare to feel fear in theme park.
-During a walk small sensors were activating monster sounds and turning on mechanical constructions that were lying in the water.
+When the cruise had ended we went to Monster Island.
+It was the best attraction in the theme park.
+It is rare to feel fear in a theme park.
+During the walk, small sensors were activating monster sounds and turning on mechanical constructions that were lying in the water.
 A few monsters, including a Yeti, were hidden in the forest.
 The girls believed that they were real.
 You can watch their reactions in our video.
-Only one place had an uncovered speaker, all other were nicely hidden.
+Only one place had an uncovered speaker; all others were nicely hidden.
 Justine was so afraid that she didn’t want to cross the bridge while a monster lay underneath.
-Fortunately with parents she is not afraid of anything so we could continue our walk.
+Fortunately, with her parents she is not afraid of anything so we could continue our walk.

-Finally we were going back to parking.
+Finally, we were going back to the parking lot.
 On the way back we stopped for a while at the Gold Mine.
 Here Kris was trying to find real gold in the sand.
 There were some special small pieces colored with gold paint that looked like real gold.
 Kids could separate them in the sieves.

-Last attraction was Giant Lion again, as we had promised.
+The last attraction was the Giant Lion again, as we had promised.
 That’s all.
-The kids were almost sleeping (completely out of energy).
-Mostly because of sweltering heat and amount of attractions.
-Park service in such hot day put some water sprinkler where kids were able to soak a bit.
+The kids were almost asleep (completely out of energy).
+Mostly because of the sweltering heat and the number of attractions.
+The park service on such a hot day put out some water sprinklers where kids were able to soak a bit.

 Conclusion: Family Theme Park “New Holland” (“Nowa Holandia”) is good place for active rest for whole family.
-Everyone has some own preferences and it is hard to prepare something universal for everybody.
-Amount of attractions is so big that sometimes we were thinking it is too much of them.
+Everyone has their own preferences and it is hard to prepare something universal for everybody.
+The number of attractions is so big that sometimes we thought there were too many of them.
 Some of them were not related to each other.
 We think it would be better to choose one theme and try to be the best in this niche.
-If there is biggest inflatable Giant Lion why there is no other big inflatables?
+If there is the biggest inflatable Giant Lion, why are there no other big inflatables?
 While walking in this park we felt a bit lost what the main theme of the park is.